-I realised that I craved this environment more and more as a way of escapism.
+I raised that I craved this environment more and more as a way of escapism.
 It helped me to be more positive because I was able to take time to notice all these things that actually made me happy and peaceful.
 I was able to find a way of using this to control my negative mindset.
 The outdoors became my church.

 I needed to try and keep this feeling close to me so that I could reach for it when I needed to.
 I sat in my back garden one day and closed my eyes.
 It was a bad day for me, the black cloud hung heavy in my sky.